Webhook (v2)

 Secondary response

-Additional verbs can be added to Webhook V2 response under the Secondary Response section.
+You can add verbs to the Webhook V2 response under the Secondary response section.
 The supported methods are OPTIONS, GET and PUT.
 If the webhook is called with a method that is not configured the response will be 405 - Method not allowed.
-The rest of the parameters are the same than Primary Response configuration.
-Webhook secondary response
+The rest of the parameters are the same as the Primary response configuration.

 Even though Webhook V2 supports both primary and secondary response configurations, only POST requests trigger the flow.
 OPTIONS, GET and PUT requests are meant to be used for validating subscription systems such as Event Grid.